solomontessema/Agentic-AI-with-Python/lessons/Building with LangChain/LangChain Object Model.md

 5. **Tool** → exposes capabilities to agents
 6. **Agent** → orchestrates decisions, tools, and prompts

-Introspection tools like `help()` or attribute inspection reveal structure, methods, and configurations for each object.

 ---

 ## Chain-First vs. Agent-First Design Patterns